yuriyward/NewName/ai/docs/PRD-design-perspective.md

   * Graceful degradation for unsupported APIs
   * Feature detection with clear messaging about limitations
-  * Alternative workflows for missing capabilities
+  * Alternative workflows for missing capabilities, including offering cloud assist when supported and consented.

 ---